TriumphLLC/3DSlides/B4W-template-FILM/README.rst

 	bpy.ops.object.empty_add(type='PLAIN_AXES', radius=2, view_align=False, location=(obj.location[0],obj.location[1],obj.location[2] ))

-We need two ‚ÄúEmpty‚Äù objects, the first in the center of the slide object, the second is placed at a distance of 3.2 on the X-axis from the center of the slide object.
+We need two ìEmptyî objects, the first in the center of the slide object, the second is placed at a distance of 3.2 on the X-axis from the center of the slide object.

 Creating a sub-scene can be carried out using the following function::